cmoralesmx/cmoralesmx.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: A cloud-computing-enthusiast information engineer who is also a bit of a philomath with eclectic  ***interests***, but mostly just a simple person, really.
+description: A cloud-computing-enthusiast information engineer who is also a bit of a philomath with eclectic interests, but mostly just a simple person, really.

 profile:
   align: right